Singlish vocabulary: Singlish dictionaries and word lists

 There have been several efforts to compile lexicons of Singlish, some for scholarly purposes, but most for entertainment.
 Two early humorous works were Sylvia Toh Paik Choo's Eh, Goondu!
 (1982) and Lagi Goondu!
 (1986).
 In 1997 the second edition of the Times-Chambers Essential English Dictionary was published.
-To date, this is the only formally-published English dictionary also containing a substantial number of Singaporean English terms.
-Such entries and sub-entries are arranged alphabetically amongst the standard English entries.
-A list of common words borrowed from local languages such as Hokkien and Malay appears in an appendix.
-It appears that no subsequent editions have been published.

 2002 saw the publication of the Coxford Singlish Dictionary, a light-hearted lexicon which was developed from material posted on the website Talkingcock.com.
 In 2004, the website A Dictionary of Singlish and Singapore English, was launched to document the actual usage of Singlish and Singapore English in published material, in the way that the Oxford English Dictionary does for standard English.
 Compiled by Jack Lee, an amateur lexicographer, the Dictionary was one of the first dictionaries to deal exclusively with Singlish and Singapore English in a professional or academic voice.

 In 2024, a much more modern and updated web project was launched by Daniel Goh, another amateur lexicographer.
 Known as the Chimbridge Dictionary of Singlish and Singapore English, it is (among other features) also the first to contain fully-researched etymologies of all its terms.
 While it is also written in a professional and academic style, the dictionary documents usage in not just published material, but also casual contexts such as online forums.
 It is, to date, the most complete and comprehensive dictionary of Singlish terms ever compiled, with up to several thousands more entries than its predecessors.